ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 First of all is important to know that this power supply is different from standard ones.
 In this case, the power supply provides a +12/-12V, that makes a 24V of voltage drop.
 But, why is this configuration used instead of a +12V/0V one?
 With that configuration, the motor can be supplied with a 12V voltage and apparently the two op-amps too.

-Well, these op-amps, which are going to be introduced in the Section 4, are a common type known by the name of **non** rail-to-rail.
+Well, these op-amps, which I introduce in Section 4, are a common type known by the name of **non** rail-to-rail.
 This means that the op-amp output voltage can't be the same as the op-amp minimum supply voltage.
 Moreover, the voltage will never reach that minimum voltage because of the saturation voltage of these op-amps.
 Normally, this saturation voltage is about 1.5 and 2V, so, to get a 0-12V output from the amplifiers, a -2/12V power supply is needed.

 ### 3.1.
 Block Diagram and Operating Principle